NabilHKhoury/bwa/README.md

 ## Output/File Format

-The output file will be a SAM file with the name `output.sam` (will be changed in future releases).
+The output file will be a SAM file with the name `output.sam`.
 It will be outputted in the directory you ran `bwalign` from.

 ## Contributors